 ShFIT Talk #16 - The Importance of Sleep

 In today's modern and fast track world, people pride themselves in pulling “all nighters” and brag about functioning on only 4 hours of sleep.
-But sleep is ranked # 2, yes # 2 on the Maslow’s Hierarchy of Human Needs!
-NUMBER 2!
+But sleep is at the top of the the Maslow’s Hierarchy of Human Needs!
+That is right up there with FOOD, WATER, SHELTER and AIR!!!!

 Our sleep affects everything we do.
-It affects us emotionally, socially, physically and mentally.
+It affects us emotionally, socially and mentally.
+Without sleep we become unable to function to our fullest potential.

 Did you know that according to the neuroscientist Russell Foster, we spend 36% of our life asleep.
 That is on par with food, water and shelter.
 Sleep is essential and we have lost our love for it.
 I know it sometimes seems impossible to get to sleep, let alone enough sleep, the idea of getting 8 hours of uninterrupted sleep seems almost laughable at times.
 But we need sleep, and depending on your age, you may need more or less.